okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 A framework that makes it easy to write applications which can consume huge amouts of data.

-It allows processing in parallel on large clusters consisting of thousands of nodes.

-It is reliable and fault tolerant.
+It allows processing in parallel on large clusters consisting of thousands of nodes in a manner that is reliable and fault tolerant.